-In the U.S. health care system, the role of government has been deeply controversial for years.
-Some policymakers believe the government should guarantee all Americans access to affordable health care, regulate medical costs, mandate that all patients be insured, or oversee a single, government-run health care system funded with taxpayer dollars.
-Other policymakers view such a role as a vast overreach and insist that the government has no right to order Americans to purchase health insurance, to determine which procedures must be covered by private health insurance, to manipulate health care costs, or to interfere with patient choice in the health care system.
+In such a system that includes both government-sponsored insurance and private insurance, the role of government has been deeply controversial for years.
+Some policymakers believe the government should take a significant role in the health care system, by guaranteeing all Americans access to affordable health care services, by closely regulating medical costs, or by overseeing a single, government-run health care system funded by taxpayer dollars.
+Other policymakers fiercely disagree and view such a role as a vast overreach by the government.
+They believe that the government has no right to order Americans to purchase health insurance, to determine which procedures must be covered by private health insurance, to manipulate the costs of health care services, or to interfere with patient choice.

 Why Is Health Care Policy So Complicated?
 Determining the appropriate role of government in the health care system is complicated by the fact that nations around the world use a variety of different models.
-Many other developed countries-including 32 of the 35 member nations of the Organisation for Economic Co-operation and Development (OECD)-provide citizens with universal (or near-universal) coverage of costs for core health care services, such as consultations with doctors, medical tests, and surgical procedures.
-Some of these countries provide a basic level of public health care coverage but allow citizens to purchase supplemental insurance privately.3 Others, such as Canada and Taiwan, use a single-payer system, in which one government organization collects all health care fees and pays all health care costs.4 In general, universal health care systems are financed by taxation.5
+In 28 of the 35 member nations of the Organisation for Economic Co-operation and Development (OECD)-excluding the United States-at least 95 percent of the population receives coverage of costs for core health care services, such as consultations with doctors, medical tests, and surgical procedures.
+In all OECD countries except the United States, government programs and mandatory health insurance are the main health care financing arrangements.9